 Lament was also one of the first albums to take advantage of the technological advancements of the then-nascent Compact Disc format, interspersing several remixes with the album's songs to prolong its length and offer consumers with an incentive to try out those shiny plastic discs.
-This expanded tracklist was also included on the cassette release, as the Compact Cassette format at the time had already started to become known as an outlet for extended versions of albums.
+This expanded tracklist was also included on the cassette release (minus the Special Mix of "White China"), as the Compact Cassette format at the time had already started to become known as an outlet for extended versions of albums.

 The album was yet another success for Ultravox, peaking at No. 8 on the UK Albums chart and being certified gold by the British Phonographic Industry.
 In the US, however, it was not as big of a success as Quartet was, peaking at just No. 115 on the Billboard charts.
 Lament spawned four singles: "One Small Day", "Dancing with Tears in My Eyes", "Lament", and "Heart of the Country".

 - "Dancing with Tears in My Eyes" (4:39)

 - "One Small Day (Extended Mix)" (8:31)*

 - "Heart of the Country" (5:05)

 = exclusive to the CD release

 Weeping for the memory of a trope gone by: